tecompufiv/threaded-text-writer/README.md

  * No errors when the result is written.
  * Total control over wich thread is using the output file.
  * Threads must syncronize when recollecting its number.
+ * The results must say which thread solved it.
  * The user interface must not freeze.

 ## Solution